 Source: Multimedia Tech.
 TV Connectors and Ports Infographic URL: mymultimediatech.com/2018/tv-connectors-ports-infographic/

 These are all the ports and connectors that new televisions come with.
 Understanding what cables to use and what is compatible with what when setting up a television can be frustrating.
 We hope that this infographic will assist you to better visualize how ports and connectors integrate with a new television.
-And how make sure that audio, video, control, low power and data are transmitted better.
+And how to make sure that audio, video, control, low power and data are integrated better.